by Corinne Jameson-Kuehl, RDH, BS

 - Chose dental-specific advisors and meet with them regularly.

 - Be teachable and grow in your responsibility as a leader.

 - Do not update everything immediately.
 Pace your spending and building expansion dreams.

 I strongly encourage you as an owner to learn every aspect of the business and then bring alongside trusted advisors and employees that have your best and philosophy to move forward.
-Put in the TIME to be amazing as not only as a good human, but as a private practice dentist owner.
-With the right mindset, systems and support, you will never regret the decision of private practice ownership.
+Put in the TIME to be amazing not only as a good human but as a private practice dentist owner.?
+With the right mindset, systems, and support, you will never regret the decision of private practice ownership.